Bantu peoples of South Africa: Ditema syllabary

-A constructed script of featural writing system and syllabary, whose developments in 2010 was inspired by ancient ideographic traditions of the Southern African region, and its parent systems being Amabheqe ideographs and Litema.
-It was developed for siNtu.
-The origins of Litema ornamental and mural art of Southern Africa stretches centuries back in time, while excavations at Sotho-Tswana archaeological sites have revealed hut floors that have survived the elements for 1500 years, the earliest intact evidence of this art stretches back from the c.
-1400s.
+Ditema tsa Dinoko is a constructed script and featural syllabary developed in the 2010s for the siNtu languages, inspired by the ancient ideographic traditions of the southern African region and by Litema ornamental and mural art.
+The origins of Litema stretch back centuries; excavations at Sotho–Tswana archaeological sites have revealed hut floors that have survived for 1,500 years, with the earliest intact evidence of this art dating from about the 1400s.